mattragoza/BIOST2041/descriptive_statistics.md

 (26) being greater than the median (25).
 In addition, the standard deviation of birthweight is 5.6 and the IQR is 8.

-**Figure 3.** Visualization of age of pregnant individual at baseline
+**Figure 3.** Visualization of age of pregnant individual at baseline as histogram

 ``` r
 ggplot(opt %>%